 1. Start with basic genealogy

 First, do your homework.
-Read a good African-American genealogy guidebook, such as Dee Parmer Woodtor’s Finding A Place Called Home: A Guide to African-American Genealogy and Historical Identity (Random House).
-And find a guide that covers basic techniques of research in American genealogy, such as First Steps in Genealogy by Desmond Walls Allen (Betterway Books) or Un-puzzling Your Past: A Basic Guide to Genealogy 3rd edition by Emily Croom (Betterway Books).
+Read a good African American genealogy guidebook, such as Dee Parmer Woodtor’s Finding A Place Called Home: A Guide to African-American Genealogy and Historical Identity (Random House).
+Also look for a guide that covers basic techniques of research in American genealogy, such as First Steps in Genealogy by Desmond Walls Allen (Betterway Books) or Un-puzzling Your Past: A Basic Guide to Genealogy 3rd edition by Emily Croom (Betterway Books).
 Woodtor’s interactive guide for beginners on AfriGeneas provides tips on how and where to get started, along with suggested books and links.